 We continue to urge the Ohio General Assembly to pass House Concurrent Resolution (HCR 6) and Senate Concurrent Resolution 4 (SCR 4), as introduced in the 134th General Assembly, to acknowledge racism as a public health crisis in Ohio.

-The reality of policing in America is that state-sanctioned violence is deeply rooted in American history – we continue to bear witness to the over-policing and underinvestment in Black, Hispanic, Indigenous or native, and other communities of color, resulting in fear, intimidation, and murder without accountability.
+The reality of policing in America is that state-sanctioned violence is deeply rooted in American history.
+We continue to bear witness to the over-policing of and underinvestment in Black, Brown, Latine, Indigenous or Native, and other communities of color.
+This concurrence continuously results in fear, intimidation, and violence without accountability.
 These violent acts too often go unpunished, leaving calls for justice unmet.
 We stand in solidarity with the Black Lives Matter movement and all who seek accountability and reform for injustice at the hands of the state.
 We work to promote the adoption of transparent civilian review boards, the appropriate allocation of funds between police departments and community-based services and programs, and the end of qualified immunity.
+As such, we are committed to fighting violence and discrimination based on race in all forms.

-Environmental justice, as defined by the United States Environmental Protection Agency (EPA),1 is the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development and implementation and enforcement of environmental laws, regulations, and policies.
+Environmental justice, as defined by the United States Environmental Protection Agency (EPA), is the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development and implementation and enforcement of environmental laws, regulations, and policies.

 Equitas Health External Affairs